 Lee Child mentioned Jung – that is, Carl Jung, the founder of analytical psychoanalysis.
 It is from Jung’s work that the twelve most common character archetypes can be found.

 Jung, in his theory of human psyche, identified twelve common archetypes that reside within our collective unconscious.
 That means that these are the twelve personality types that represent the full range of basic human motivations – and they’re so familiar because each archetype has been shaped by history and culture and by the collective experience.

 They’re useful as a tool for writers because humans use symbolism to make sense of complex concepts.
 And because we’re so familiar with these character archetypes, from our own lived experiences and our shared cultural understanding, it makes it easy for readers to recognise truth in them, making them more relatable.

 So, what are the twelve Jungian archetypes?
 Some will be very familiar to you, while you may not have come across others as often.
 But all are useful as character templates for you, as a writer, to have in your literary toolkit.

 The Hero is one of the archetypes that you’re likely to be most familiar with.
 They are brave and instinctively want to help others, but they can often be solitary characters and their determination to do things on their own may be perceived as arrogance.
 A natural leader, the Hero inspires others around them to do better.
 Within a story, the Hero will rise to solve a challenge, usually encountering obstacles along the way.

-One of the most famous literary examples of the Hero is Robin Hood.
-Another more modern example is Jack Reacher from Lee Child’s series of novels about the former US Army Major turned private investigator.
+Some famous examples of the Hero archetype is Katniss Everdeen from The Hunger Games, Robin Hood and Wonder Woman.
+Another example is Jack Reacher from Lee Child’s series of novels about the former US Army Major turned private investigator.
 Child describes him as “an archetypal character: the mysterious stranger, the knight-errant, always ready to come to the aid of others before then continuing on his lonely way.”